Please note that applications for the Visiting Electives Programme is now CLOSED.

 Am I eligible for an elective placement?

-You are eligible for an elective attachment at Barts and the London School of Medicine and Dentistry if you:
+You are eligible for an elective placement at Barts and the London School of Medicine and Dentistry if you:

-- are in your final year of medical school at the time of your elective attachment
+- are in your final year of medical school at the time of your elective placement

 - are in good standing at your medical school and are able to provide a letter of recommendation from your Dean of Clinical Studies